Kyuubi0323/Bachelor_Project/README.md

 ## About the Project

-The project aims at design
+The project aims at design a system integrating GNSS and Cellular communication to measure and analyze the difference in the Three-phase Power System.
+This functionality is crucial for building a smart grid infrastructure capable of optimizing power distribution, detecting faults, and improving grid stability and efficiency.

 <pre>
 MQTT    _server: 38.105.209.36:1883